Ernie Kovacs: Lost and surviving work

-Most of Kovacs's early television work was performed live: few kinescopes have survived.
+Most of Kovacs's early television work was performed live: some kinescopes have survived.
 Some videotapes of his ABC specials were preserved; others, such as his quirky game show, Take a Good Look, were available mostly in short segments until recently, with the release of some complete, videotaped episodes.
 After Kovacs's death, Adams discovered not only that her husband owed ABC a great deal of money, but that some networks were systematically erasing and reusing tapes of Kovacs's shows or disposing of the kinescopes and videotapes.
 She succeeded in purchasing the rights to surviving footage with the proceeds from Kovacs' insurance policy and her own earnings after Kovacs' IRS debts were paid.
 In March 1996, Adams detailed her experiences before the National Film Preservation Board.

 Adams first used some of the videotapes she had purchased for a 1968 ABC television special, The Comedy of Ernie Kovacs; to produce the show, she hired Kovacs's former producer and editor.
 The hour-long program was sponsored by Kovacs's former sponsor, Dutch Masters.

 Most of Kovacs's salvaged work is available to researchers at the University of California, Los Angeles Library's Department of Special Collections: additional material is available at the Paley Center for Media.

+Telecasts of edited compilations of some of his work by PBS (station WTTW, Chicago) under the title The Best of Ernie Kovacs in 1977, inspired the film.
+These broadcasts were made available on VHS and DVD.
+The DVD set features extras that are not in the VHS set.
+The series was narrated by long time friend, Jack Lemmon.
 The 1984 television film Ernie Kovacs: Between the Laughter helped return Kovacs to the public's attention, though the show emphasized his bid to retrieve his kidnapped children instead of his professional life.
 Jeff Goldblum portrayed Kovacs, Madolyn Smith portrayed Bette and Melody Anderson portrayed Adams in the movie.
 Edie Adams appeared in a cameo in this film, playing Mae West; it was one of the impressions she performed in shows with Kovacs.
-Telecasts of edited compilations of some of his work by PBS (station WTTW, Chicago) under the title The Best of Ernie Kovacs in 1977, inspired the film.
-These broadcasts were made available on VHS and DVD.
-The DVD set features extras that are not in the VHS set.
-The series was narrated by Jack Lemmon.